rbturnbull/dcodex/README.md

 # Installation

-For a brand new DCodex site, it is easiest to install using [dcodex-cookiecutter](https://github.com/rbturnbull/dcodex-cookiecutter).
+For a brand new D-Codex site, it is easiest to install using [dcodex-cookiecutter](https://github.com/rbturnbull/dcodex-cookiecutter).

 To install dcodex as a plugin in a Django site already set up.
 Install with pip:
 ```